 Changes in output relative to BAU for the ETS and ETS-Vehicles scenarios are reported in Table 7.
 In the ETS scenario, output for all sectors decreases except for low-carbon electricity sectors without regulatory constraints (solar electricity, wind electricity, and other electricity).
 The largest proportional reductions in output occur in energy sectors (e.g., coal electricity generation).
-Among non-energy sectors, the chemical, rubber & plastic products sector experiences the largest proportional output decrease (6.6%).

-Absolute decreases in output are largest for chemical, rubber & plastic products; iron and steel; refined oil products; and coal electricity.
+Among nonenergy sectors, the chemical, rubber and plastic products sector experiences the largest proportional output decrease (6.5%).
+Absolute decreases in output are largest for chemical, rubber and plastic products; iron and steel; refined oil products; and coal electricity.
 The output decrease for motor vehicles and parts (0.6%) is small relative to those for other sectors, as the GHG intensity for this sector is relatively low.
 Consequently, the negative impact of rising energy costs is partially offset by reduced demand for capital and labor from most other sectors.
 Changes in exports relative to BAU (not reported) follow a similar pattern to changes in output.
-Proportional exports decreases are largest for chemical, rubber and plastic products (8.6%) and iron and steel (9.4%), and the decline in exports of motor vehicles and parts is 0.6%.
+Proportional exports decreases are largest for chemical, rubber and plastic products (8.5%), iron and steel (9.2%), and nonmetallic minerals (14.7%).
+The decline in exports of motor vehicles and parts is 0.6%.

-When vehicle fuel economy standards are added to the ETS policy (ETS-Vehicles), reduced emissions from own-supplied transportation allow more emissions from sectors covered by the ETS policy (294.5 MtCO $2$ e in the ETS-Vehicles scenario compared to 292.7 MtCO $2$ e in the ETS scenario).
-This results in a small reduction in the CO $2$ price but increases the GDP cost (by \$4.2 billion) and welfare cost (by \$1.1 billion) of meeting the economy-wide reduction in emissions.
-By increasing the cost of motor vehicles, the fuel economy standard also decreases new car sales by 50,648 (2.1% of new car sales under BAU).
+When vehicle fuel economy standards are added to the ETS policy (ETS-vehicles), reduced emissions from own-supplied transportation allow more emissions from sectors covered by the ETS policy (294.5 MtCO2e in the ETS-vehicles scenario compared with 292.7 MtCO2e in the ETS scenario).
+This results in a small reduction in the CO2 price but increases the GDP cost (by \$4.2 billion) and welfare cost (by \$1.1 billion) of meeting the economy-wide reduction in emissions.
+By increasing the cost of motor vehicles, the fuel economy standard also decreases new car sales by 50,555 (2.1% of new car sales under BAU).

-In the ETS-Vehicles scenario, output changes for all sectors except motor vehicles and refined oil are similar to those in the ETS scenario.
+In the ETS-vehicles scenario, output changes for all sectors except motor vehicles and refined oil are similar to those in the ETS scenario.
 The fuel economy standard has two opposing impacts on the output of the motor vehicles sector.
 First, by increasing the costs of new cars, the standard decreases the demand for motor vehicles (as illustrated by the decline in new car sales).
-Second, for each kilometer of travel, the standard forces consumers to spend more on powertrain capital and less on fuel, which increases demand for outputs from the motor vehicles sector.
-The 2.3% increase in motor vehicle output relative to BAU in the ETS-Vehicles (compared to a 0.6% decrease in the ETS scenario) indicates that the powertrain-share effect dominates the cost effect.
-The forced decrease in fuel expenditure per kilometer traveled in the ETS-Vehicles scenario leads to a larger decrease in output of refined oil products relative to BAU (6.7%) than in the ETS scenario (6.1%).
+Secondly, for each kilometer of travel, the standard forces consumers to spend more on powertrain capital and less on fuel, which increases demand for outputs from the motor vehicles sector.
+The 2.3% increase in motor vehicle output relative to BAU in the ETS-vehicles (compared with a 0.6% decrease in the ETS scenario) indicates that the powertrain-share effect dominates the cost effect.
+The forced decrease in fuel expenditure per kilometer traveled in the ETSvehicles scenario leads to a larger decrease in output of refined oil products relative to BAU (7.2%) than in the ETS scenario (6.6%).